Looking for the top Dodge Charger model year? Our guide cuts through the noise, highlighting the stars and warning you off the duds.

-Ready to boost up your Charger knowledge?
+Ready to boost your Charger knowledge?

 Let’s dive in.